Connect with us

 Crypto

-South Carolina Treasurer Curtis Loftis Goes On Bitcoin ‘Fact-Finding Trip’ To EI Salvador
+South Carolina Treasurer Curtis Loftis Explores Bitcoin in El Salvador

 Image Source: Mc_Cloud / Shutterstock

-Curtis Loftis, the treasurer for the U.S. state of South Carolina, spent five days in El Salvador as part of an “exploratory trip” focusing on cryptocurrencies.
+Curtis Loftis, the treasurer of South Carolina, recently traveled to El Salvador for a “fact-finding trip” focused on cryptocurrencies.

-According to an Oct.
-5 announcement, Loftis was part of a delegation including South Carolina business leaders, rural health officials, and individuals “interested in the expansion of cryptocurrency and blockchain technologies” who met with officials from El Salvador’s government in an effort to understand the country’s efforts to adopt Bitcoin (BTC).
-The cryptocurrency has been legal tender alongside the U.S. dollar in the Central American nation since El Salvador’s Bitcoin Law went into effect in September 2021.
+During his five-day visit, Loftis joined a delegation comprising South Carolina business figures, rural health professionals, and individuals keen on the advancement of cryptocurrency and blockchain technologies.
+They engaged with El Salvadoran government officials to gain insights into the country’s implementation of Bitcoin (BTC) as legal tender alongside the U.S. dollar since the enactment of El Salvador’s Bitcoin Law in September 2021.

-Reports have suggested that roughly 20% of Salvadorans use BTC through Chivo Wallets, while El Salvador President Nayib Bukele announced the government held 2,381 BTC as of July.
-With the crypto market down, the value of the country’s total Bitcoin investment has dropped more than 55% since September 2021 — worth roughly $48 million at the time of publication.
+In related news, reports indicate that about 20% of Salvadorans utilize BTC through Chivo Wallets, while El Salvador’s President Nayib Bukele announced that the government held 2,381 BTC as of July.
+However, due to the recent downturn in the crypto market, the value of the country’s Bitcoin holdings has decreased by over 55% since September 2021, currently valued at approximately $48 million.

 Image Source: Mc_Cloud / Shutterstock